3 Surprisingly Simple Foods To Boost Your Diet

-Discover the multitude of health benefits from these three quick, easy food options.
+Discover the multitude of health benefits from these three quick and easy food options.

-In the current health awareness age, it is easy to see how one can be misguided by advice telling us to fill our cupboards with various fancy foods or to go hunt for some rare, expensive, one-of-a-kind product.
-Take this, on top of the advice of being able to prepare complex, time-consuming dishes, and the healthy-eating lifestyle does not seem a very persuasive choice.
+In the current health awareness age, it’s easy to see how one can be misguided by advice telling us to fill our cupboards with various fancy foods or to go hunt for some rare, expensive, one-of-a-kind product.
+Take this, on top of the idea of preparing complex, time-consuming dishes, and the healthy-eating lifestyle does not seem a very persuasive choice.

 The good news: it doesn’t have to be so hard.
 There are a surprising amount of simple, quick foods found on the shelves of any supermarket that offer innumerable benefits for your health without eating up too much of your wallet.

 Oats are the golden wholegrain.
 Enjoyed commonly for breakfast as porridge or oatmeal, not only are oats a great source of fibre with about 4–5g per large bowl, they are particularly high in soluble fibre, which helps aid slow, healthy digestion — perfect for avoiding that mid-morning snacking.

 They also have a relatively low Glycemic Index (GI).
 Foods with a higher GI (such as the popular breakfast options of white bread or cornflakes) are responsible for creating a rapid spike in blood sugar levels.